jdoof/arm-templates-demo/README.md

 # ARM and ARM Templates

-This is the demo templa
+This is the demo arm template from the my talk on Azure Resource Manager.

+There is instructions provder to deploy this template 3 ways.

+ - Through the Azure Portal
+ - Powershell
+ - Azure ClI

 ## Portal